vinaywadhwa/compose-rules/docs/rules.md

 ## Opt-in rules

-> **Note**: These rules are disabled by default, you'll need to explicitly enable them individually in detekt/ktlint if you.
+> **Note**: These rules are disabled by default, you'll need to explicitly enable them individually in detekt/ktlint.

 ### Don't use Material 2